Pushpay buys Colorado rival for $132m

 Pushpay bought 100 per cent of the Colorado-based company's shares in an all-cash deal, and is bringing its founder Chris Fowler on to the NZX-listed company's board.

-Fowler also bought US$15m of shares form Pushpay director Heaslip at the market price of $3.97.
+Fowler also bought US$15m of shares from Pushpay director Heaslip at the market price of $3.50.
 Heaslip will resign from the Pushpay board on March 31, having left his executive role in May of this year.

 Pushpay said it will fund the acquisition through existing cash and a US$62.5m debt facility.